elemonic/elemonic/README.md

-- 👋 Hi, I’m @elemonic
+👋 Hi, I’m @elemonic
-- 👀 I’m interested in Perl.
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+# My Accounts
+- twitter: @elemonic
+- steam: elemo

 <!---
 elemonic/elemonic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.